st0le/YoAfter/README.md

 Make a shortcut on your homescreen (Android phones only!) for all these accounts for quick access to these reminders.

+## TODO:

+- [ ] Figure out if a the "link" parameter can be used as a Reminder text.

 ###Note: